xx0x/gbpxl/README.md

 ## How to wire the board

+The link cable contains VCC as well, so in theory it could be used to power gbpxl.
+But in reality, the provided voltage/current is not enough to run gbpxl without issues, mostly since the MAX232 chip boosts TTL logic levels to higher voltages used by RS232 interface.
+That's why I decided to include buck regulator and power the device from printer's accessory port.
+If you want to power gbpxl directly with 5V, use VCC pad located in UPDI.

 ### Game Boy Link Connector
 Cable at the end which plugs into the Game Boy.